What is Competitive Bidding?

 Competitive bidding is a form of solicitation that is used in the procurement of goods and services.
 It is used by companies and government agencies that require the delivery of products or services on a large-scale basis.
 The agency or company must issue a form of solicitation, commonly referred to as a Request for Proposal (RFP), which details the products or services that they require vendors to show interest in supplying through a competitive bidding process.

 The Process of Competitive Bidding

 Interested vendors send their bids for consideration within a specified period.
-The bids are sealed to increase confidentially of each vendor’s proposal.
+The bids are sealed to increase the confidentiality of each vendor’s proposal.
 After the expiry of the bid submission period, the recipient of the bids then selects the bidder with the lowest or best terms for the RFP.
-The selection can be done in an open or closed bidding.
+The selection can be done in an open or closed bidding process.